-Notes to the Consolidated Financial Statements For the Years Ended September 30, 2023 and 2022 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the Nine months Ended June 30, 2024 and 2023 (Expressed in Canadian dollars) - Unaudited

 (j) Leases

 For contracts entered into subsequent to October 1, 2019 at inception of the contract, the Company assesses whether a contract is, or contains, a lease by evaluating if the contract conveys the right to control the use of an identified asset.
 For contracts that contain a lease, the Company recognizes a right-of-use asset and a lease liability at the lease commencement date.
 The right-of-use asset is initially measured at cost, which comprises the initial amount of the lease liability adjusted by any initial direct costs, and costs to dismantle and remove the underlying asset less any lease incentives.
 The right-of-use asset is subsequently depreciated using the straight-line method from the commencement date to the earlier of the end of the useful life of the underlying asset or the end of the lease term.